Doctors need to stop bullying pregnant women and start treating them with kindness and respect.

 Just the idea of drinking a sickeningly sweet sugar solution that contained 50 grams of glucose made me gag.

-My diet consisted of lots of fresh vegetables (I’d make James get up with me in the middle of the night when I was so sick to my stomach but paradoxically hungry that I couldn’t sleep.
-James would sit with me while I ate a plate of raw broccoli, pineapple, and green beans), fruit, plain yogurt, nuts, beans, and fish or red meat when I craved it, even though I’d been a vegetarian before getting pregnant.
+My diet consisted of lots of fresh vegetables (I’d make my husband get up with me in the middle of the night when I was so sick to my stomach but paradoxically hungry that I couldn’t sleep.
+He would sit with me while I ate a plate of raw broccoli, pineapple, and green beans), fruit, brown rice, whole grain bread with no sugar added (I was reading ingredient lists), plain whole fat yogurt, nuts, beans, and fish or red meat when I craved it, even though I’d been a vegetarian before getting pregnant.

-I wasn’t eating any sugar, I told her.
-I was even avoiding overripe fruit.
+I wasn’t eating any sugar, I explained.

 If a woman develops diabetes during pregnancy the baby can get dangerously large because it is getting more sugar than it needs.

-There was no indication that our baby was abnormally big, I had no diabetes in my family.
+There was no indication that our baby was abnormally big.
+I had no diabetes in my family.